fabiojmendes/blog.juzam.pro/content/posts/2025-08-29/lxd-rhel-images/index.md

 title = 'LXD: Rocky Linux VM gets stuck during boot' date = '2025-08-29T17:24:28-04:00' tags = []
+description = """
+RHEL-based LXD VMs (Rocky, Fedora) can hang at boot with “A start job is running for /dev/loop…” after kernel updates.
+The culprit is a systemd-boot entry that sets root=/dev/loopXpY instead of the root filesystem UUID.
+This post explains the root cause and shows how to mount an OpenZFS-backed ZVOL on the host, fix the boot entry, and get the VM booting again.
+"""
 [cover]
 image = "cover.svg"
 +++